Chagas Disease in Ecuador

 Students will have the opportunity to participate in both course work and as volunteer research assistants.
 Their specific duties for the project will depend on the component they choose, but will support the main research activities of the overall project.

 Visit the official Tropical Disease Research Program website for more information.

 June 6 - July 11, 2015 (programs of 2 – 6 weeks available within this timeframe)

 Eligibility and enrollment

-This multidisciplinary research course is open to undergraduate, graduate and medical students interested in international studies, health and medicine, the environment, international development, health education, international relief work, biology, engineering, political science, economics, sociology, anthropology, economics, and others.
+This program is open to undergraduate, graduate and medical students interested in international studies, health and medicine, the environment, international development, health education, international relief work, biology, engineering, political science, economics, sociology, anthropology or economics.

 Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
 Click here to read the entire judicial policy.